 Usually the celebration lasts 2 days.
-On the second day, the bride isn’t wearing her white dress.
+On the second day, the bride isn’t wearing her white gown but another dress, pretty but less formal.
 The party starts in the late morning.
 Guests gather together again and continue having fun.
-There are more competitions and more money to be donated.
+There are more competitions and more money to be donated to the newlyweds.

 For example, guests start throwing money on the floor and the fresh wife has to “clean up”.
 Some people do throw real money (usually parents) but the majority of guests use plenty of small coins or fake banknotes to keep the party going.